ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

 In accord with the foregoing, the Foundation granting assets and/or monies and/or paying for accounts, services, programs, events, incentives, researchers, contractors and/or vendors in support of any of the above Purposes is expressly permitted as set forth herein.

+// for publicly viewable links to code and development process, lessen info asymmetry and barriers to entry for those that seek to contribute

 Section 2.
 The Foundation will at all times have a designated stipulated software repository consisting of the preferred or core instance of any and all software created, developed, maintained, or otherwise affected by the [NAME] decentralized autonomous organization (the “[NAME] DAO”), the Foundation, or any affiliates, subsidiaries, contractors, agents, or other related entities thereto, which initially shall consist of all repositories, files, and other materials and information located at and within [WEBSITE URL/IPFS LINK] and [SOFTWARE REPO LINK] (including all sub-domains, sub-folders, private repositories, and similar thereto, the “Stipulated Software Repository”).
 These designations may be changed from time to time by valid DAO Resolution (as defined in Section 5 below) to optimally further the Purposes.

+// no 51% attacks

 Section 3.
 The Foundation may not solely operate, solely control, have or take sole custody of any blockchain network instance, which may be evidenced by a control of a majority of such an instance’s validators, hash-power, or other consensus mechanism.
 For the purposes of this provision, the software development, deployment, alteration, or other interaction with a testnet or permissioned blockchain or other digital ledger network instance, governance by possessors or controllers of blockchain or other digital ledger tokens, or receipt of contributions or fees in any form as donations to the Foundation, do not constitute “control.”
 The Foundation may have custody or control of the Stipulated Software Repository.